 - Insect repellent

 We can easily recommend REI for all of your Ghana safari needs.
 I’ve been a member since 1995 and have never regretted it.
 Their gear is top notch, and their salespeople are extremely knowledgeable.
-The return policy alone makes it worthwhile.
+The return policy alone, especially in the case of shoes, makes it worthwhile.

 If you’re going to Ghana, Mole National Park is definitely worth your time and energy.
 Do a few safaris and see as much as you can see.
 You’re sure to come home with some awesome stories to tell.

 Thinking about making this trip?
-If you’re not into organizing an African safari by yourself, check out what Tour Radar has to offer.
+If you’re not into organizing an African safari by yourself, check out what Trip Advisor has to offer.
 They’ve got a lot of options that include Mole National Park, as well as other parts of Ghana – which we highly recommend.

-If you enjoyed this post, don’t forget to share it!
+If you enjoyed this post, don’t forget to share it and pin it!